pow-auth/assent/README.md

 end
 ```

-This is not necessary if you'll use another HTTP adapter, such as Finch or Mint.
+This is not necessary if you'll use another HTTP adapter like Finch.

 Assent requires Erlang OTP 22.1 or greater.